Zeroes of quaternionic modular forms and central $L$-values: Introduction

 Note $r=1$ here corresponds to restricting to prime levels.
-One can also formulate a version without fixing $r$, i.e., for $N \in \Sq_\odd$ (cf.\ \cref{conj:nnontriv}).
+One can also formulate a version without fixing $r$, i.e., for $N \in \Sq_\odd$.

-For a given eigenform $\phi$, its Hecke eigenvalues generate a number field $K_\phi$, which equals the rationality field of the associated newform $f \in S_2(N)$.
-Define the \emph{degree} of the eigenform $\phi$ to be the degree $[K_\phi : \Q]$ of the rationality field.
+For a given eigenform $\phi$, its Hecke eigenvalues generate a number field $K_\phi$, which equals the rationality field $K_f$ of the associated newform $f \in S_2(N)$, i.e., the number field generated by the Fourier coefficients of $f$.
+Define the \emph{(rationality) degree} of the $\phi$ (and also $f$) to be the degree $[K_\phi : \Q]=[K_f:\Q]$ of the rationality field.

-\begin{conj}[Rough form] Quaternionic eigenforms are more likely to have nontrivial zeroes if they smaller degree. \end{conj}
+\begin{conj}[Rough form] Quaternionic eigenforms are more likely to have nontrivial zeroes if they have smaller degree. \end{conj}